Structured governance assurance for UK school governing boards.

 Annual Safeguarding Review

 Comprehensive annual review of safeguarding arrangements.
-Section 175 audit, SCR compliance, DSL capacity, and emerging risks.
+Section 175 audit, SCR compliance, DSL capacity and emerging risks.

 Annually